NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Windows in the Cloud - user guide--DOCID87.md

 The Windows operating system is much larger than the standard Linux operating systems that are usually used on NeCTAR VMs.
 You will need to run the Windows image on an '**m2**' Instance type, which has a 30GB root drive rather than 10 GB.
-You will need to request a [NeCTAR allocation][allocation] beyond the standard personal project resource.By requesting more 'cores', you can launch instances that have enough storage to cope with the Windows operating system as well as storing and processing data.
+You will need to request a [NeCTAR allocation][allocation] beyond the standard personal project resource.
+By requesting more 'cores', you can launch instances that have enough storage to cope with the Windows operating system as well as storing and processing data.

 Log in to the [web dashboard][dashboard] for the cloud